Even though I clearly hear #YesALLWomen and #NotOkay, I feel alone.

 I am alone, at that same party, when he puts me on the floor, in the center of the crowd, and lays on top of me, thrusting his drunken tongue inside my mouth.

-I am alone when we leaveparties, again and again, because another guy looks at me or talks to me or because I smile at someone other than him.
+I am alone when we abruptly leave that same party, and other parties, because someone looks at me or talks to me or because I smile at someone.

-I am alone on a moonlit beach party when he insists that we have sex in the car even though the are people walking to and from the parking lot to the bonfire.
+I am alone at a moonlit beach party when he insists that we have sex in the car even though the are people walking to and from the parking lot to the bonfire.

 …When he keeps his hand on my head so that I will swallow.

 …When I face the terror of pregnancy and the hot shame of abortion, twice, at 16.

 …When he tells me about his lifeguard friends–how they keep a log book of what they do with the girls they bring up to their apartment.
 The apartment over the Ob/Gyn office.
 The one they call: The Gyno Club.

 I am alone when my father turns toward my mother and says that I’d be a “10” if I had straight hair.